 Nelson Mandela

-Schooling in Canada is Ranked in Top 5
+Schooling in Canada is Ranked in the Top 5

-According to a 2022 Best Countries for Education global survey, Canada ranks #4.
+The Best Countries for Education global survey shows that Canada ranks #4.
 The survey measured the following three country attributes:

-• Is the public education system well-developed
+Is the public education system well-developed?

-• Do people consider attending university
+Do people consider attending university?

-• Does the country provide top-quality education.
+Does the country provide top-quality education?

 Top Five Countries: